-The Company's Independent Auditor, Deloitte LLP, is willing to continue in office and Resolution 8, to propose its re-appointment, will be put forward at the 2021 AGM, along with Resolution 9, to authorise the Directors to fix its remuneration.
+It is recommended that the Company's Independent Auditor, Deloitte LLP, should continue in office and Resolution 9 to propose its re-appointment will be proposed at the 2021 AGM, along with Resolution 10, to authorise the Directors to fix its remuneration.
 No non-audit fees were paid to Deloitte LLP during the year under review (2019: £5,000 for tax services, including VAT).
-The Directors have received assurances from the Auditor that it remains independent and objective.
-The Directors remain satisfied that objectivity and independence is being safeguarded by Deloitte LLP.
+The Directors have received confirmation from the Auditor that it remains independent and objective.
+The Directors remain satisfied that objectivity and independence are being safeguarded by Deloitte LLP.